 - All study group members will attend at least three invitation-only events, including the national welcoming event and closing event (with options).

-- You will complete an end-of-year evaluation.
+- Complete an end-of-year evaluation.